News

 The development of solar energy is growing explosively - but laws and regulations are not as fast on the ball.
 This is what Anna Werner, CEO of Svensk Solenergi, says in an interview with former TV4 journalist Jesper Börjesson.

-Today, solar energy accounts for about 1 percent of Swedish electricity.
-This can be considered a small proportion, especially if the comparison with Germany is drawn - solar energy accounts for 10%.
-However, Anna Werner, CEO of Svensk Solenergi, sees that Sweden will be able to reach the same percentage of solar energy within the next five years.
+Today, solar energy accounts for around 1% of Swedish electricity.
+This may be considered a small share, especially when compared to Germany, where solar energy accounts for 10%.
+However, Anna Werner, CEO of Swedish Solar Energy, believes that Sweden will be able to achieve the same percentage of solar energy within the next five years.

-In an interview with the former News morning profile Jesper Börjesson, Anna Werner believes that Swedish laws and regulations are more for the old powerhouses and less adapted for sustainable energy.
+In an interview with the former Nyhetsmorgon profile Jesper Börjesson, Anna Werner believes that Swedish laws and regulations are more for the old power types and less adapted to sustainable energy.

 "For every carrot you eat from your own farm, you should pay taxes"